NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 * at maximum, $f$, nodes will store messages;
 * at maximum, $f$, nodes will send wrong information;
 * at maximum, $f$, nodes will try to keep correct information for strategic occasions.

-## Mixed faults

-## Mixed Integer Linear Programming model applied for Consensus verification (Section DEPRECATED due to the next one that contains a more detailed model)

 ## A MILP Model for Failures and Attacks on a BFT Blockchain Protocol